What Are The Causes Of Anorexia Nervosa?

 What is anorexia?

-Beyond food aversions, restriction and incorrect body image, people with anorexia may have difficulty maintaining a normal body weight.
+Beyond food aversions, restriction, and a distorted body image, people with anorexia may have difficulty maintaining a normal body weight.
 Anorexia isn’t always a primary mental health condition and may occur alongside orthorexia: which is often defined as an obsessive concern with eating healthy, often paired with excessive exercise.

 Health professionals may divide anorexia into two subtypes: